ansible-tmm/aiops-hub/README-AIOps.md

 ## 2. Log Enrichment and Prompt Generation Workflow

 The second part of the AIOps workflow is the **Log Enrichment and Prompt Generation Workflow** (or for shorthand the Enrichment Workflow).
-Here is a breakdown of the four main componenets:
+Here is a breakdown of the four main components:

 <img src="https://raw.githubusercontent.com/rhpds/showroom-lb2961-ai-driven-ansible-automation/refs/heads/main/solution_images/log_enrichment_and_prompt_generation.png">